Getting Started With Your Orthodontic Treatment

 Never chew on pens, pencils and fingernails.

-Most orthodontic problems can be remedied at home.
-However, if a situation arises that you feel you cannot resolve on your own, call the office so that we can schedule a repair appointment.
+Most orthodontic problems can be remedied at home and then discussed at your next appointment.
+However, if a situation arises that you feel you cannot resolve on your own, call one of our Pittsburgh orthodontist offices so that we can schedule a repair appointment.
 If an emergency occurs during off hours, consider some of these remedies to common problems:

 - Wire Irritation: Try moving the wire away from the irritated area with a cotton swab or eraser.
 If the wire will not move, try covering it with a small piece of wax.
 If a wire is loose or “pokey,” cut the loose end flush to the next brace with a pair of nail clippers that have been thoroughly cleaned with rubbing alcohol.